JetBrains/teamcity-documentation/topics/service-messages.md

     However, since that only changes the build status and does not provide any actionable insights to anyone investigating this "failed" build, we recommend sending the [`buildProblem`](#Reporting+Build+Problems) message instead.
 This message allows you to genuinely fail the build (and provide specific details related to this issue) rather than merely changing the final status.
 As a result, project maintainers will be able to use the variety of tools TeamCity offers for resolving issues: investigations, mutes, and so on.

     ```Shell
-    ##teamcity[buildProblem description='The artifact size has decreased dramatically, please check all content is in place' identity='2281488']
+    ##teamcity[buildProblem description='The artifact size has decreased dramatically' identity='2281488']
     ```